mozilla-services/merino/docs/data.md

 that is set to `true` to exempt it from flowing to the generally accessible log inspection interfaces.

+- `cache.memory.remove-expired` - A record of expired entries for tracing framework for structured logging an diagnostics.
+Logs duration, removed pointers, and removed storage.

 ### `merino-adm`

 - `INFO adm.remote-settings.sync-start` - The Remote Settings provider has